-- Remove the stator assembly being careful not to touch or drag on the rotor.
-Place stator on its side in the horizontal position.
-On DL6T sets, remove the four end bell studs from the generator adapter. - Using a hoist and sling to support the rotor, carefully remove the capscrews that attach the drive disc to the engine flywheel (Figure 9). - 11.
+- 19. Using a hoist and sling to support the rotor, carefully remove the capscrews that secure the drive disc to the flywheel. - 20.
 Remove the rotor assembly and place it on wood blocks in the horizontal position.
-The drive disc and fan should not be resting on anything to avoid possible distortion. - Remove the bolts that hold the drive disc to the rotor shaft and remove the drive disc and rotor fan. - 13.
-Use a gear puller to remove the end bearing from the rotor shaft (Figure 10). - 14.
-Clamp the rotor in a fixed position and remove the exciter rotor lock nut. - 15.
-Remove the generator field leads from the exciter rotor and slide the exciter off the rotor shaft.
+To avoid possible distortion, do not allow the drive disc and fan to rest on anything. - 21.
+Remove the capscrews that hold the drive disc to the rotor shaft, and remove the drive disc, spacer, and rotor fan. - 22.
+Use a gear puller to remove the end bearing from the rotor shaft (Figure 10).